SUBCORNEAL PUSTULAR DERMATOSIS

 What are the symptoms of subcorneal pustular dermatosis?

-Subcorneal pustular dermatosis can be itchy or sore, but often does not cause any discomfort at all.
+Subcorneal pustular dermatosis presents suddenly and can be itchy or sore, but often does not cause any discomfort at all.
 Affected patients are usually well, and any other symptoms may prompt examination and investigation for an underlying disease.

 What does subcorneal pustular dermatosis look like?

-The skin condition can develop on areas of normal looking to red skin.
-Blisters develop quickly i.e. within hours.
-These become filled with pus, which is not linked to infection.
-A classic appearance is that of a ‘half and half blister’, where the pus settles with gravity into the lower half of the blister.
-The blisters may be single or in clusters.
-The top comes off easily, and then a scab forms.
-When the skin heals, it is often slightly darker than before.
-This colour will very gradually fade over weeks to months, and scarring does not usually occur.
+The blisters develop quickly i.e. within hours and may be single or in clusters.
+The classical appearance of the blisters is that of a ‘half and half blister’ where the bottom half contains non-infectious pus and the top half contains clear fluid.
+The top of the blister comes off easily, and then a scab forms.
+When the skin heals, it is often slightly darker than before, but this will very gradually fade over weeks or months, and scarring does not usually occur.

 How is subcorneal pustular dermatosis diagnosed?

-Sometimes the diagnosis is made just by looking at the skin, in particular if there are ‘half and half blisters’.
-The diagnosis is not always easy, as other blistering conditions, reactions to medicines and also a form of psoriasis (pustular psoriasis) can look similar.
+Sometimes the diagnosis is made just by looking at the skin, particularly in cases where there are the classical ‘half and half blisters’.
+A diagnosis is not always easy, as other blistering conditions, reactions to medicines and a form of psoriasis (pustular psoriasis) can look very similar.

 Can subcorneal pustular dermatosis be cured?